-Students may choose among four distinct concentrations of study within the Biology program:
+Students may choose among five distinct concentrations of study within the Biology program:

-- Science/Pre-Med, for students intending to pursue graduate studies in science or medical fields upon completion of their undergraduate degree; - Pre-PT, for students intending to enter a Doctor of Physical Therapy program upon completion of their undergraduate degree; - Environmental Science, for students who wish to emphasize study of the living environment; and - Adolescent Education (B.A., only), for students who wish to teach biology at the secondary level upon completion of their degree.
+- General, for students intending to enter the STEM workforce or pursue graduate studies in science; - Pre-Med, for students intending to pursue graduate studies in medical fields; - Pre-PT, for students intending to enter a Doctor of Physical Therapy program; - Environmental Science, for students who wish to emphasize study of the living environment; and - Adolescent Education (B.A., only), for students who wish to teach biology at the secondary level.

-The B.A. and B.S. degrees each require a total of 120 credits, the chief distinction being the expanded biology core course requirement for the B.S. degree.
-The required 120 credits consist of General Education Curriculum (GEC) courses, Biology core and cognate courses, courses specific to the student's chosen concentration, and free electives.
-The Biology core, cognate, and concentration requirements are as follows:
+A total of 120 credits are required to complete the B.S. degree in Biology.
+These credits consist of General Education Curriculum (GEC) courses, Biology core and cognate courses, courses specific to the student's chosen concentration, and free electives.